zerasul/mdbook_en/6helloworld/helloworld.md

 ## Create a new Project

-The first step to be able to begin to write our code; and we start with how to create a new project to use it with SGDK.
+The first step to be able to begin to write our code, its to create a new project to use it with SGDK.
 To do that, we are going to create a project with the minimum code that will show us a "Hello Sega" on the screen.

 To create a new project, we will use the _Genesis Code_ extension for Visual Studio code; although it can be created manually if required.
 To create a project with this extension, we will use the command palette using the keyboard shortcut <kbd>ctrl</kbd>+<kbd>⇧ shift</kbd>+<kbd>p</kbd>; and selecting the option _Genesis Code: Create Project_.

+**NOTE**: Remember that you can still create manually the project without using Genesis Code.

 When selecting this option, we will be asked where the project will be created.
 Once selected, the necessary files and folders will be generated and opened with Visual Studio Code.
 We can see the following files and folders: